Heilig-Geist-Kirche, Munich: History

-The interior of the church was renovated in 1991.
+In the late 1960s, architect Erwin Schleich replaced the church's simple white interiors from the 1950s renovation with recreations of its original frescoes and Rococo ornamentation.

 Description

 Of the original Gothic church, only the choir buttresses and the north wall of the nave remain.

 The tower (1730) has a lantern dome of characteristic Munich type.
 The Neo-Baroque facade shows the use of elements borrowed from Viscardi's Trinity Church.

 The interior is aisled, with an ambulatory round the choir.
 The nave is barrel-vaulted, with small vaults over the windows.
 The aisles have groined vaulting.

 Among several items of art-historical interest in the church are: in the portico, to left and right of the main entrance, parts of a bronze memorial made in 1608 by Hans Krumpper for Duke Ferdinand of Bavaria, Infante of Spain; in the chancel, the high altar by Nikolaus Stuber (1730), with an altarpiece by Ulrich Loth depicting The Effusion of the Holy Ghost (1661) and two flanking figures of angels by Johann Georg Greiff (1729); in the right aisle, a series of wall paintings (1725) by Peter Jacob Horemans illustrating the Seven Gifts of the Holy Spirit; in the Kreuzkapelle, a late Gothic crucifix (1510); and, midway along the left aisle, an altar with an allegedly miraculous image of the Hammerthaler Madonna (15th century).